DennisBeest/BootPredError/README.md

 BootPredError.R contains the main function that does the bootstrapping.

-Run BootPredError.R contains gives some examples on how to run the function.
+Run BootPredError.R contains gives some examples on how to run the function. x